hanhanwu/Hanhan_Data_Science_Resources2/README.md

 AI

+* Deep Learning basic concepts (it's a real good one!): https://www.analyticsvidhya.com/blog/2017/05/25-must-know-terms-concepts-for-beginners-in-deep-learning/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
+  * how does `activation function` work:
+    * `u = ∑W*X+b`, X is the input vector, W is the weights vector, b is bias
+    * apply activation function `f()` to u, `f(u)` is the output of the layer
+  * Different activation functions
+    * The <b>sigmoid</b> transformation generates a more smooth range of values between 0 and 1.
+We might need to observe the changes in the output with slight changes in the input values.
+Smooth curves allow us to do that and are hence preferred over step functions.
+    * The major benefit of using <b>ReLU</b> is that it has a constant derivative value for all inputs greater than 0.
+The constant derivative value helps the network to train faster.
+    * <b>softmax</b>, normally used in the output layer for classification.
+It is similar to sigmoid but its output is normalized to make the sum as 1.
+Meanwhile, sigmoid is used for binary classification while softmax can be used on multi-class classification.
+  * Gradient Descent & Optimization & Cost function: Gradient descent is an optimization method, aiming at minimizing the cost/loss
+  * Backpropagation is used to update weights
+  * Batches: While training a neural network, instead of sending the entire input in one go, we divide in input into <b>several chunks of equal size randomly</b>.
+Training the data on batches makes the model more generalized as compared to the model built when the entire data set is fed to the network in one go.
+  * Epochs: An epoch is defined as <b>a single training iteration of all batches</b> in both forward and back propagation.
+This means 1 epoch is a single forward and backward pass of the entire input data.
+Higher epochs could lead to higher accuracy but maybe also overfitting, the higher one also takes longer time.
+  * Dropout: Dropout is a regularization technique which prevents over-fitting of the network.
+When training a certain number of neurons in the hidden layer is randomly dropped.
+This means that the training happens on several architectures of the neural network on different combinations of the neurons.
+You can think of drop out as an ensemble technique, where the output of multiple networks is then used to produce the final output.
+  * Batch Normalization, it is used to ensure the data distribution will be the same as the next layer expected.
+Because after backpropagation, the weights changed and the data distribution may also changed while te next layer expects to see similar data distribution it has seen before.
+  * CNN (Convolutional Neural Network)
+    * Filter: is a smaller window of data, it used to filter the entire data into multiples windows, each window generates a convoluted value.
+All the convoluted values form a new set of data.
+Using this method, an image can be convoluted into less parameters.
+CNN is often used on image
+    * Pooling: a pooling layer is often added between convolutional layers to reduce parameters in order to reduce overfitting.
+For example, in practice, MAX pooling works better
+    * Padding: Padding refers to adding extra layer of zeros across the images so that the output image has the same size as the input
+    * Data Augmentation: the addition of new data derived from the given data, which might prove to be beneficial for prediction.
+Such as brightening/rotating the image
+  * RNN (Recurrent Neural Network)
+    * Recurrent Neuron: A recurrent neuron is one in which the output of the neuron is sent back to it for t time stamps.
+    * RNN is often used for sequential data, such as time series
+  * Vanishing Gradient Problem – Vanishing gradient problem arises in cases where the gradient of the activation function is very small.
+During back propagation when the weights are multiplied with these low gradients, they tend to become very small and “vanish” as they go further deep in the network.
+This makes the neural network to forget the long range dependency.
+This generally becomes a problem in cases of recurrent neural networks where long term dependencies are very important for the network to remember. <b>This can be solved by using activation functions like ReLu which do not have small gradients.</b>
+  * Exploding Gradient Problem – This is the exact opposite of the vanishing gradient problem, where the gradient of the activation function is too large.
+During back propagation, it makes the weight of a particular node very high with respect to the others rendering them insignificant.
+This can be easily solved by clipping the gradient so that it doesn’t exceed a certain value.
 * Deep Learning talks from PyData (it also has some other data science talks): https://www.analyticsvidhya.com/blog/2017/05/pydata-amsterdam-2017-machine-learning-deep-learning-data-science/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
 * Neural Network vs Deep Learning: <b>When there are more hidden layers and increase depth of neural network a neural network becomes deep learning.</b>
 * Something about AI (those brief explaination about real life applications are useful and intresting): https://www.analyticsvidhya.com/blog/2016/12/artificial-intelligence-demystified/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29